symentis/grails-audit-logging-plugin/README.md

 This is the branch for the 1.x series of this plugin, compatible with Grails < 3.x.

+For Grails 3.x compatible version, see [master](https://github.com/robertoschwald/grails-audit-logging-plugin/tree/master) branch.

 The Grails Audit Logging plugin can add generic event based Audit Logging to a Grails project and it can also add support to domain models for hooking into the events system.

 ##**Documentation**##
 For documentation, see [Grails Plugin Page](http://grails.org/plugin/audit-logging "Grails Plugin Page")

 ##**audit-quickstart (version >=1.1.0)**##
-Currently, we are impementing audit-quickstart to generate a domain artifact in the developers Grails project.
+1.1.0 added the audit-quickstart command to generate a domain artifact in the developers Grails project.
 Therefore, you need to perform "grails audit-quickstart \<package.DomainClass\>" after installing this plugin's version 1.1.0 and later.
 See issue [#13](https://github.com/robertoschwald/grails-audit-logging-plugin/issues/13)

 With this, you get a AuditLog domain class in your project which is fully under your control.
 The domain name is registered in your Config.groovy with key "auditLog.auditDomainClassName".

-This feature will be the default in the upcoming Grails 3.x plugin version as well.
+This feature is the default in the Grails 3.x plugin version as well.

 Example: